Sending your ad traffic to a high-converting Facebook landing page is likely the single best (and easiest) way to maximize your Facebook ad spend.

 We seriously hope not.

-Facebook ads only generate a return on your investment if they’re able to drive conversions and they are only the first piece of the puzzle.
+Facebook ads only generate a return on your investment if they’re able to drive conversions.
 A landing page takes the click across the finish line.

 But, what if Facebook disappeared tomorrow?
 Where would it leave your business?